shuzhao-li-lab/asari/doc/README.txt

         (63, 63), (67, 67), (69, 69), (69, 70), (70, 70), (71, 71), (72, 72), (73, 72), (73, 74), (74, 75), (76, 75), (76, 78), (77, 75), (77, 77), ...,
         (190, 190), (190, 191), (190, 192), (191, 189), (191, 191), (191, 192), (192, 192), (192, 193),...

+The default is a LOWESS algorithm.
+        Also used in the field include dynamic time warp (DTW) and univariate spline.
+        We saw no reason to use them, but people are welcome to implement alternative functions.

+        Do alignment function using high-selectivity mass tracks.
+        Step 1. get high-selectivity mass tracks among landmarks.
+        2. for tracks of highest intensities, do quick peak detection to identify RT apexes.
+        Only masstracks with single peaks will be used for RT alignment.
+        3. use RT from 2, do LOWESS fit to reference RT values.
+        The fitted function will be recorded for each sample, and applied to all RT scan numbers in the samples when used for CMAP construction.
+        Important:
+        sample.rt_cal_dict, sample.reverse_rt_cal_dict are kept for changed values only and set within sample RT boundaries.
+        This is efficient by ignoring unnecessary tracking, and {} is consistent with samples without RT alignment.
+        When samples fail in RT alignment,they are logged in warning and treated at the end as if no alignment is required.

 Empirical Compound, list and tree
 =================================
 Constructing trees of emperical compounds (epdTree) from a list of peaks or features,